ai-cfia/nachet-backend/README.md

 When developping you first need to install the packages required.

-This command musy be run the **first time** you want to run the backend on your computer, but also **every time** you update the requirements.txt file and **every time** the datastore repo is updated
+This command must be run the **first time** you want to run the backend on your computer, but also **every time** you update the requirements.txt file and **every time** the datastore repo is updated
 ```bash